The moduli space of multi-scale differentials: Twist groups and level rotation tori

+Note that the map $H_i \to G$ is injective for every $i\in L(\eL)$, since an element in~$H_i$ and its image in~$G$ act by the same fractional Dehn twists the seams.
+The situation is summarized by the following diagram: \bes

-\ees Of course, all the maps in the diagram are unramified covers, but they will become ramified with local ramification groups~$H_i$ at the appropriate boundary divisors, once we consider the compactifications in Section~\ref{sec:univMD}.
+\ees Of course, all the maps in the diagram are unramified covers, but they will become ramified with local ramification groups~$H_i$ at the appropriate boundary divisors, once we consider the compactifications.

 \begin{exa} ({\em The twist group quotient $K_\Lambda$ can be non-trivial.}) Consider the enhanced level graphs $\eG_{1}$ and $\eG_{2}$ of our running example in Section~\ref{sec:runningex}.
 In both cases, the \lw undegenerations $\degen_{-1}$ and $\degen_{-2}$ as introduced in Section~\ref{sec:order} are both equal to the graph with two vertices connected by two edges, labeled by~$1$ and~$3$ respectively.